 Capital gains tax exemption

-Fsa: Indication of the identification number to the credit institution (if necessary by both spouses/partners) NV Certificate: Proof of income When applying for an underage child, please include proof that the child has access to the relevant account.
+Fsa: Indication of the identification number to the credit institution (if applicable by both spouses/life partners) NV certificate: Proof of income When applying for a minor child, please attach proof that the child is entitled to dispose of the account in question.

-Exemption order You will receive the application according to the officially prescribed model.
+Exemption order You will receive the application according to officially prescribed models from your credit institution.
 Non-assessment certificate The "Application for the issuance of a non-assessment (NV) certificate" (form NV 1 A) can be obtained from your tax office or online via the form management system of the Federal Ministry of Finance (https://www.formulare-bfinv.de/ffw/form/display.do?%24context=94498C22EC86214366C0).

-The condition for the exemption (FSA and NV certificate) is that you obtain certain capital gains for which there is in principle an obligation to withhold capital gains tax.
-NV Certificate: The issuance of an NV certificate is only possible if your total income is so low that no income tax is expected to be incurred.
+The prerequisite for the exemption (FSA and NV certificate) is that you earn certain capital gains, for which there is in principle an obligation to withhold capital gains tax.
+NV certificate: The issuance of an NV certificate is only possible if your total income is so low that no income tax is expected to be incurred.

-Fsa: You can place an exemption order with your credit institution.
-NV Certificate: You can apply for the NV certificate with your residence tax office with the "Application for the issuance of a non-assessment (NV) certificate" (NV 1 A).
-If the conditions are met, your tax office will issue the NV certificate for a maximum of three calendar years.
+Fsa: You can issue an exemption order to your bank.
+NV certificate: You can apply for the NV certificate at your tax office of residence with the "Application for the issuance of a non-assessment (NV) certificate" (NV 1 A).
+If the requirements are met, your tax office will issue the NV certificate for a maximum of three calendar years.